 A service-based website where your potential prospects find all your published work can build long-lasting trust.
 They may convert into your favorite clients in the recent future.

 If you are serious about your writing career, an investment worth $100 (or less) is enough to get started.
-Buy Domain From Namecheap & Hosting from SiteGround, I am using it for almost two years without any necessity to call customer care.
+Buy Domain From Namecheap & Hosting from Hostinger, I am using it for almost two years without any necessity to call customer care.
 Or you can create one free website on wordpress.com with limited features.

 2. Leadpages– For Collecting Potentials Leads.

-As the name suggests, lead pages help you to capture email addresses of your potential prospects through well-designed pop-ups and alert bars.
-You don’t need to know about coding before design these as Leadpages has to prebuild templates on their platform to help you save a lot of your time.
+As the name suggests, lead pages help you to capture the email addresses of your potential prospects through well-designed pop-ups and alert bars.
+You don’t need to know about coding before designing these as Leadpages has to prebuild templates on their platform to help you save a lot of your time.

 But it is a little bit costly.
 If you are a starter and have no idea/money to invest more on your website, you may consider Mailchimp or Substack.
 They are FREE for starters but with limited features and customize options.